 - What are the plans for the future?

-- Main priorities are to add the last remaining "big" unsupported features, such as SSS, distributed rendering, interactive rendering, etc., then create better user interface, and try to build wide user-base.
+- Main priorities are to add the last remaining "big" unsupported features, such as SSS, interactive rendering, etc., then create better user interface, and try to build wide user-base.

 - Why does this webpage suck so much?

-- Because I am not a webdesigner and I do not have the time right now to do a proper website with all the stuff one would expect.
+- Because the renderer development if very time-intensive and we did not have the time to build a proper website yet.
 That being said there will definitely be one in the future.